 Oh yes, the winter has arrived and Ladakh is one of the coldest regions in India.
-Weather here is treacherous, unpredictable and extreme.
+The weather here is treacherous, unpredictable, and extreme.
 You must prepare yourself both physically and mentally for the cold days and nights you are about to experience.

 Keep Buffer Days in Your Itinerary